-FOR IMMEDIATE RELEASE: New Novel of the Early Church Endorses Equality for All Writer reaches out to marginalized in new historical fiction, "Because She Was Called"
+FOR IMMEDIATE RELEASE: A Novel of the Early Church Endorses Equality for All "Because She Was Called" shows the early church breaking walls of division.

-[Grimsby, Ontario, April 9, 2024] It may seem contradictory that a Christian novel portrays the early church adopting women, men, eunuchs, and LGBTQ+ as equals in the family of faith.
-Some Christian fiction readers may turn away from themes that do not fit with traditional church views.
+[Grimsby, Ontario, April 4, 2024] It may seem contradictory that a Christian novel portrays the early church adopting women, men, eunuchs, and LGBTQ+ as equals in the family of faith.
+Some Christian fiction readers or biblical fiction fans may turn away from themes that do not fit with traditional church views.
 If you are a spiritual wanderer, ex-vangelical, or feeling sidelined by religion, you may find fresh hope in this new release by Elaine Ricker Kelly.